ducquando/learn-swift/README.md

 print(num1 * num2)      // 32
 ```

-As you can se above, a tuple-typed return value can have many variables of different primitive types. *Tuple* also allows optional binding, which can be used as a *return type* to reflect the fact that the entire tuple can be nil.
-You write an optional tuple return type by placing a question mark after the tuple type’s closing parenthesis, such as `(Int, Int)?` or `(String, Int, Bool)?`.
+As you can see above, a tuple-typed return value can have many variables of different primitive types. *Tuple* also allows optional binding, which can be used as a *return type* to reflect that the entire tuple can be nil.
+You write an optional tuple return type by placing a question mark after the tuple type's closing parenthesis, such as `(Int, Int)?` or `(String, Int, Bool)?`.

 #### 3. Parameters and Arguments
 ##### a.
 Parameters
-A function parameter is a `name: type` value that is accepted by and got *passed by value* into a function.
+A function parameter is a `name: type` value accepted by and got *passed by value* into a function.
 A function may or may not have input parameters.
 Let's see an example:

 ```swift
 // Example of a function that takes in two parameters and sums them up